 \section{Explicit examples}

-In this section, We shall give explicit examples of rational fibered cubic fourfolds with nontrivial \textit{Brauer classes}.
-All our computations have been done using MACAULAY2 \cite{M2}.
-We work over the finite field $\F_{3331}$ but our equations hold over fields of characteristic zero.\\ Let $\P^5=Proj(\F_{3331}[x_0,...,x_5])$ and $\P^2=Proj(\F_{3331}[t_0,...,t_2])$.
+In this section, we shall give explicit examples of rational cubic fourfolds which are fibered in quadric or del Pezzo surfaces.
+All our computations have been done using Macaulay2 \cite{M2}.
+We work over the finite field $\F_{3331}$ but our equations hold over fields of characteristic zero.
+Hence we will set $\P^5: =Proj(\F_{3331}[x_0,...,x_5])$ and $\P^2:=Proj(\F_{3331}[t_0,...,t_2])$.